abehlok2/DIY_AV-Entrainment-Fast/README_Audio.md

 steps can still be heard in full.

 ## C++ Port
-A minimal C++ implementation using JUCE lives in `src/cpp_audio`.
+A minimal C++ implementation using JUCE lives in `cpp_audio`.
 Build it with CMake and ensure JUCE is available on your system.

 The JUCE port now provides a `StepPreviewComponent` that mirrors the Python UI's play/pause/stop controls and time slider for auditioning a single step.
 It also includes a **Reset** button and labels the currently loaded step alongside the playback time.